Audience Activation: Turn Segments Into Revenue Workflows

 - Define the trigger that starts the audience activation workflow.

-- Connect the workflow to downstream reporting.
+- For Audience Activation: Turn Segments Into Revenue Workflows, Connect the workflow to downstream reporting.

 Common mistakes